-The current water supply agreements between Oak Lawn and its five customer communities – Tinley Park, Orland Park, Mokena, New Lenox and Oak Forest – have expired, and those communities are in the process of negotiating a new agreement that will ensure a long-term supply of water to each community for generations to come.
+The former water supply agreements between Oak Lawn and its five customer communities – Tinley Park, Orland Park, Mokena, New Lenox and Oak Forest – expired, and those communities negotiated a new agreement that will ensure a long-term supply of water to each community for generations to come.

 Oak Lawn receives its water from the City of Chicago and then delivers it to the five customer communities, which together comprise nearly 80 percent of Oak Lawn’s customer base.
 As such, those communities realized they had more leverage collectively than each would have individually and decided to work together to negotiate a new agreement.

 The water system infrastructure was assembled in a patchwork fashion in the 1970s when demands for water were significantly lower.
 It has a single water main and can provide only 55mgd (millions of gallons per day) to its customer communities.

 Over the years since the expired agreements were entered into, most of the customer communities have grown substantially and are beginning to expand beyond the capacity limits of the old water system.
 In 2030, the total system peak demand is projected at 101mgd, which will require a larger system that provides enhanced redundancy through a looped system.